pensjonatus/flash-fiction/blog/youre-embarassing-me.md

 ---
-title: "You're Embarassing Me"
+title: You're Embarassing Me
 date: '2014-04-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was playing Xbox with my friends one evening.
 It was already dark outside and